Making an Application

 For any project with a signed appliciation, after the application is received by FED, Project Development staff will send an email indicating that the application has been received and will indicate any missing information needed to process the loan.
 This email is not a loan approval of any kind.
 Following this action, staff will start review of the application for completeness.

-Engineering Services Agreement Approval Email
+Engineering Services Agreement Eligibility Email

 Authorized Letter of Funding (ALF)